-A new stage in the development of techniques based on the principle of the first passage of a contrast agent became possible after the introduction of X-ray perfusion computed tomography (PCT) into clinical practice [26].
-L. Axel (1980) studied the theory of indicator dilution based on the principle of central volume and developed a technique for assessing tissue perfusion of the brain using dynamic PCT [27].
-The latter is a series of images obtained during the passage of a bolus of a contrast agent through the brain tissue [18].
+A new stage in the development of techniques based on the principle of the first pass of a contrast agent became possible after the introduction of X-ray perfusion computed tomography (PCT) into clinical practice [26].
+L. Axel (1980) studied the theories of indicator dilution based on the central volume principle and developed a technique for assessing brain tissue perfusion using dynamic PCT [27].
+The latter is a series of images obtained during the passage of a bolus of a contrast agent through the brain tissue [28].

-During PCT, after an intravenous injection of a contrast agent, it spreads through the venous and then through the arterial network, resulting in an increase in X-ray density on CT sections.
-The increase in CT density after contrast injection can be divided into two phases based on its distribution: intravascular and extravascular.
+In PCT, after an intravenous injection of a contrast agent, it spreads through the venous and then through the arterial network, resulting in an increase in X-ray density on CT sections.
+The enhancement of CT density after contrast injection can be divided into two phases based on its distribution: intravascular and extravascular.
 At the initial stage after injection of a contrast agent, an increase in density is associated with the presence of contrast within the vascular bed.
 During the second stage, when the contrast passes through the basement membranes of the capillaries, there is an increase in density from both vessels and extravascular tissues.
 Thus, at the first stage, the increase in densitometric parameters is determined by the level of systemic and regional blood flow, and at the second stage, the increase depends on the blood volume and capillary permeability.
-By obtaining a series of fast sequence of images in the selected area, it is possible to measure the time of "washing out" of the contrast from the tissue after its intravenous injection.
-Quantitative indicators of perfusion are calculated using mathematical modeling methods that use densitometric indicators of native tissue and the vascular system.
+By obtaining a series of rapid sequence images in the selected area, it is possible to measure the time of "washing out" of the contrast from the tissue after its intravenous injection.
+Perfusion scores are calculated using mathematical modeling techniques that use native tissue and vascular densitometric scores.

 The two most commonly used analytical methods for quantifying perfusion parameters from a dynamic series of sections are: compartment analysis and deconvolution.
-Both methods require data to be obtained between the "arterial entry" of the contrast agent and its "washout" to assess tissue vascularization [19].
+Both methods require data to be obtained between the "arterial entry" of the contrast agent and its "washout" to assess tissue vascularization [29].

 Compartment analysis is a mathematical modeling technique based on comparing one or two parts of a volume.
 The first model is used to assess tissue perfusion with the presence of a contrast agent only in the vascular bed.
-This model is based on the Fick principle [10] and calculates tissue perfusion values based on the mass conservation principle.
-Perfusion values are calculated from the maximum slope (the tangent of the slope of the curve at a certain point) or the peak height of the contrast agent concentration vs. time curve.
-The second model is used to estimate capillary permeability and calculate blood volume.
+This model is based on the Fick principle [30] and calculates tissue perfusion values based on the mass conservation principle.
+Perfusion values are calculated from the maximum slope (the tangent of the slope at a given point) or the peak height of the contrast agent concentration versus time curve.
+The second model is used to evaluate capillary permeability and calculate blood volume.
 This model assumes that in addition to the intravascular space there are additional areas of accumulation of contrast agent, calculations are made using a method called Patlak analysis.
-This method calculates the quantitative indicators of the passage of the marker from the intravascular space to the surrounding tissues [11].
+This method calculates the quantitative indicators of the passage of the marker from the intravascular space to the surrounding tissues [31].

 The inverse convolution method is based on the use of density-time curves to calculate the residual impulse function for tissue.
-The construction of curves is possible under the condition of a linear dependence of tissue density on the concentration of the contrast agent in the incoming artery at a constant blood flow.
+The plotting of curves is possible under the condition of a linear dependence of tissue density on the concentration of the contrast agent in the incoming artery at a constant blood flow.
 After flow correction, the height of the curve shows the amount of tissue perfusion, and the area under this curve shows the relative blood volume.
-An extended inverse convolution model is used to estimate capillary permeability [3].
+An extended inverse convolution model is used to assess capillary permeability [31].